yfosp/start-here/README.md

 2. Add your Github username and Github profile link in the CONTRIBUTORS.md file.
 3. Submit a PR.
 4. Wait for your PR to be reviewed, approved & merged by an admin/owner.
+5. If there are issues with your PRs, please revise them in accordance to the comments made by the admins.

+## How to join this organization?

-5. To indicate your interest in joining this organization, for the time-being, kindly either **a) star this repo**, **b) submit a PR** or **c) raise an issue titled 'I wish to join this organization'**.
+1. To indicate your interest in joining this organization, for the time-being, kindly do **one** of the following:
+    - **a) Star this repo**
+    - **b) Submit a PR**
+    - **c) Raise an issue titled 'I wish to join this organization'**.
+2. Alternatively, admins can manually invite their friends/followers to this organization.
-6. As of right now, we will be manually adding users to this organization should they indicate their interest.
-We are in the midst of setting up an automated GitHub Actions pipeline to automatically invite users when they raise an issue or submit a PR in the future.
+3. As of right now, we are manually adding users to this organization either through the user's indication of interest or through admin invites.
+4. We are in the midst of setting up an automated GitHub Actions pipeline to automatically invite users when they raise an issue or submit a PR in the future.
-7. After joining this organization, please click [here](https://github.com/Your-First-Open-Source-Project) > Then click on 'People' tab > Toggle your organization visibility from 'Private' to 'Public'.
+5. After joining this organization, please click [here](https://github.com/Your-First-Open-Source-Project) > Then click on 'People' tab > Toggle your organization visibility from 'Private' to 'Public'.

 ## Status